 After applying for an injunction, the court will present you with a document called a 'Notice of Proceedings'.
 It will inform you when to attend the court so you can discuss your case at the hearing.

-WHO CAN APPLY: The relationship that the victim has with the abuser affects how to proceed with an injunction.
+The relationship that the victim has with the abuser affects how to proceed with an injunction.
 Find out who can apply to court for non molestation order in the United Kingdom.

-WHO CAN APPLY: As a victim of domestic violence, you can also apply for an occupation order if you meet the requirements.
+As a victim of domestic violence, you can also apply for an occupation order if you meet the requirements.
 These types of injunction orders state conditions that the respondent must not break.

-IN CHAMBERS: The guide explains what to expect at your court hearing after applying for the injunction.
+The guide explains what to expect at your court hearing after applying for the injunction.
 Find out the best way to prepare for a protection court hearing.